oroinc/documentation/user_guide/ui_components.rst

 - Use :guilabel:`Save and Close` button after you have created/edited a record

-For example, this is a View page of a Channel:
+For example, this is a View page of a channel:

 .. image:: ./img/ui_components/view_page.png